 The NAIC is working with Actuarial Resources Corporation to develop a template to improve the structure and flow of statutory actuarial reporting.
 At present, a company reporting on a statutory basis may have up to 19 separate actuarial reports or submissions for the ordinary life and annuity lines of business.
 This makes for cumbersome review from the regulatory side, and for an overabundance of reports from the company side, with much duplication.
 The streamlining project seeks to develop a template a company can use to organize and submit its actuarial reports efficiently in a logical package, easing the submission to states.
-Several companies are on board with respect to beta testing the proposed template.
+Several companies are on board with respect to beta-testing the proposed template.

-Karen Rudolph is principal and consulting Actuary at Milliman Inc. in Omaha, Neb.
-She can be reached at karen.rudolph@milliman.com.
+Karen Rudolph, FSA, MAAA, is a consulting actuary at Milliman Inc. She can be reached at Karen.rudolph@milliman.com.